-- 1. Push the power supplies into the bays until they click into place. - 2.
-Install any components that you removed from the failing system board.
-See the related topics in Chapter 3 "Hardware replacement procedures" on page 45. - 3.
+- 2. Push the power supplies into the bays until they click into place. - 3.
 Update the machine type and serial number with new vital product data (VPD).
 Use the Lenovo XClarity Provisioning Manager to update the machine type and serial number.
-See "Update the machine type and serial number" on page 143. - 4.
+See "Update the machine type and serial number" on page 145. - 4.
 Enable TPM/TCM.
-See "Enable TPM/TCM" on page 145. - 5.
+See "Enable TPM/TCM" on page 147. - 5.
 Optionally, enable Secure Boot.
-See "Enable UEFI Secure Boot" on page 148.
+See "Enable UEFI Secure Boot" on page 150.